Skip to main content

 Sinumerik Models

 • Sinumerik 840D sl (solution line, 2007–present): Current-generation platform.
-Modular, faster processing, Ethernet-based communication (PROFINET), and significantly better parts availability than the original 840D.
+Modular, faster processing, Ethernet-based (PROFINET), and significantly better parts availability.
 The "sl" is the version you want on a used machine.

 • Sinumerik 828D: Mid-range control for simpler machines.
-Panel-based (no separate NCU box), lower cost, and adequate for 3-axis milling and 2-axis turning.
-Found on entry-level European machines.
+Panel-based, lower cost, adequate for 3-axis milling and 2-axis turning.

 • Sinumerik ONE: Newest generation, digital-twin capable.
-Starting to appear on new machines but rare on the used market yet.
+Rare on the used market yet.

 Siemens Strengths

-Advanced functionality: Sinumerik 840D sl is arguably the most technically capable CNC control available.
-Its support for complex kinematics, multi-channel operation, advanced 5-axis control (with Traori and cycle800), and high-speed machining functions is exceptional.
-It's the control of choice for complex multi-axis machines and high-performance applications.
+Advanced functionality: Sinumerik 840D sl is arguably the most technically capable CNC control available — exceptional support for complex kinematics, multi-channel operation, advanced 5-axis (Traori, cycle800), and high-speed machining functions.
+The control of choice for complex multi-axis machines.

-ShopMill and ShopTurn: Siemens offers built-in conversational programming with ShopMill (milling) and ShopTurn (turning).
-These graphical interfaces are well-designed and make at-the-machine programming relatively intuitive, particularly for one-off and small-batch work.
+ShopMill and ShopTurn: Built-in conversational programming with well-designed graphical interfaces — particularly intuitive for one-off and small-batch work.

-Open architecture: Sinumerik allows extensive customization through its HMI (Advanced or Operate) and PLC (SIMATIC S7) programming.
-Machine builders can deeply customize the control interface, macros, and automation integration.
+Open architecture: Extensive customization through HMI (Advanced or Operate) and PLC (SIMATIC S7) programming.
+Machine builders can deeply customize the interface, macros, and automation integration.

 Haas: Simplicity and Value